checkedc/checkedc-clang/clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 branch of the `checkedc-clang` repository is a pristine copy of LLVM/Clang sources, and the `master` branch contains LLVM/Clang sources plus the support for Checked C language extensions.
-We periodically upgrade the `baseline` branch and the `master` branch to sources of the most recent releases from the upstream LLVM/Clang repository.
+We periodically upgrade the `baseline` branch and the `master` branch to the sources of the most recent releases from the upstream LLVM/Clang repository.

 The branching and merging policies of the `checkedc-clang` repository are aligned with the versioning and branching of upstream LLVM/Clang repository in